It’s Pumpkin Spice EVERYTHING season!! And in ‘everything’, I need to include this Instant Pot Pumpkin Spice Coffee Creamer! SOOOO yummmmy!

 If you have a homemade vanilla extract, I would use that but you can use commercially made store-bought vanilla extract if that’s all you have on hand.

 As long as you keep it refrigerated, it should stay good for about a week or so.
-My other instant pot coffee creamers will last longer, but because there is fresh pumpkin added to the creamer, there’s a chance of spoilage.
+My other instant pot coffee creamers will last longer, but because there is fresh pumpkin added to the creamer, there’s a higher chance of spoilage.

 So to be safe, I’d keep it about a week in the fridge with a tight lid on it.
 Also, if there’s any settling, remember to give it a shake before you add it to your coffee.